 1. Know exactly where your money is being spent – so you might be able to negotiate a better deal or find a better service

-2. Understand what ratios your money is being spent, and allow you to prioritise what you spend your money on based on your values
+2. Understand what ratios your money is being spent on, and allow you to prioritise what you spend your money on based on your values

 3. Maximise your savings rate towards your goal